-At the no-load condition, the iW1700 is operating in the DPFM mode, where the switching frequency can drop as low as 275 Hz and still maintain tight closed-loop control of output voltage.
-The distinctive DPFM operation allows the use of a relatively large pre-load resistor which helps reduce the no-load power consumption.
-In the meanwhile, the iW1700 implements an intelligent low-power management technique that achieves ultra-low chip operating current at the noload, typically less than 400 μA.
-One important feature of the iW1700 is that it directly drives a low-cost BJT switch.
-Unlike a power MOSFET, the BJT is a current-driven device that does not require a high driving voltage.
-As a result, the UVLO threshold of the iW1700 is designed to be as low as 4.0 V (typical).
-The power supply system design can fully utilize this low UVLO feature to have a low $V{cc}$ voltage at the no-load operation in order to minimize the no-load power.
+Aside from the appropriate use of pre-load resistor, the iW1677 enjoys a few other features to bring down no-load power consumption as well.
+First, the iW1677 implements an intelligent low-power management technique that achieves ultra-low chip operating current at the no-load, typically less than 400 μA.
+Second, the use of the power switch of BJT instead of MOSFET requires a lower driving voltage, enabling a low UVLO threshold as low as 4.0 V (typical).
+The power supply system design can fully utilize this low UVLO feature to have a low Vcc voltage at the no-load operation in order to minimize the no-load power.
 In addition, the active start-up scheme with depletion NFET eliminates the startup resistor power consumption after the ENABLE signal becomes active.
-All together these features ensure with the lowest system cost power supplies built with the iW1700 can achieve less than 5 mW no-load power consumption at 230 Vac input and maintain very tight constant voltage and constant current regulation over the entire operating range including the no-load operation.
+All together these features ensure with the lowest system cost power supplies built with the iW1677 can achieve less than 20 mW no-load power consumption at 230 Vac input and very tight constant voltage and constant current regulation over the entire operating range including the no-load operation.